 Subaru produces quite a few adventurous models.
 These AWD-equipped vehicles come ready to take you on a journey through the rough backcountry.
 However, traveling on tough terrain puts extra stress on the axle bearings.
 When not repaired in a timely manner, severely worn axle bearings can cause issues with brakes and suspension components.

 Subaru auto repair experts advise owners to monitor for the warning signs of a worn axle bearing.
 Humming and grinding sounds should immediately catch your attention.
-If you’re planning to buy a pre-owned Subaru, be sure to invest in a pre-purchase inspection.

 During the summer, the weather can become pretty hot in North Carolina.
 A vehicle’s A/C system can help cool things down.
 However, A/C failure is a common issue for Subaru vehicles.
 The root of the problem is typically a failed O-ring, which causes refrigerant to leak from the unit.
 A Subaru auto repair technician can easily replace this inexpensive part.